ytr0221/ytr0221.github.io/README.md

 # BioHack Academy Github page template

-Using this template, you will have your documentation site up and running in no time!
+After building and using your lab, the third and most crucial step in becoming a biohacker is sharing your experience with others.
+For that you'll need a documentation site.
+Using this template, you will have that site up and running in no time in your own GitHub account!

 ## Quick Start